Tennessee State Route 52

-State Route 52 (SR 52) is an east–west state highway that crosses eight counties in northern and northeastern Tennessee.
+State Route 52 (SR 52) is an east–west state highway that crosses nine counties in northern and northeastern Tennessee.
 The 141.4 mi route originates in Orlinda along SR 49 and ends in Elgin along U.S. Route 27 (US 27).

 SR 52 is mostly a primary route, but becomes secondary west of I-65.
 Between Celina and Livingston it is part of Corridor J of the Appalachian Development Highway System.

 Route description

 In the border counties

 SR 52 begins as a secondary state route in Orlinda at SR 49 in Robertson County.
 It begins an eastward trek and junctions with I-65 (Exit 117) west of Portland.
 A short distance later, it junctions with US 31W (SR 41) and enters Sumner County.
 Once it does so, it becomes a primary route.
 SR 52 then enters Portland and has an Intersection with SR 109.
 Continuing east, SR 52 enters Westmoreland, bypassing the downtown area to the south, and comes to an intersection with US 31E/231 (SR 6).
 It then crosses into Macon County and passes through Siloam.
 SR 52 continues into Lafayette to intersect with SR 10.
 It then exits Lafayette and intersects with SR 262 at Webbtown.
 It continues to Red Boiling Springs, where it has a junction with SR 56.
 It then has an interchange with SR 151 a short distance later.

 It continues eastward into Clay County, and goes through the communities of Hermitage Springs and Moss, the latter of which SR 51 intersects SR 52, and SR 135 intersects SR 52 in the former.
 SR 53 intersects SR 52 at Celina.

 For SR 52’s first 75.9 miles, it parallels the Tennessee-Kentucky state line.